mcpobid/cs3250_practice_mcpobid/README.md

 The directory named [sandbox](../main/sandbox) is primarily for CS3250 students to practice GitHub workflows that involve contributing changes to a third-party's repository.

-The directory named [decision_support](../main/decision_support) is associated with a project to develop an aid for making decisions with multiple alternatives and multiple factors.
+The directory named [decision_support](../main/decision_support) is associated with an effort to develop an aid for making decisions with multiple alternatives and multiple factors.
+The [CS3250 Decision Support Poject](https://github.com/orgs/MetroCS/projects/6) is used to manage the project.

 The website [https://metrocs.github.io/cs3250_practice/](https://metrocs.github.io/cs3250_practice/) is a GitHub Pages published website that accompanies this repository.